madeye-matt/bpm_diagram_madeye/README.md

-# bpm_diagram_madeye
+# BPM Diagram Converter

-A tool to convert BPM diagrams to the Graphviz dot format
+A Python tool to convert BPM diagrams to the Graphviz dot format